 There are many ways Egyptian Electric Cooperative provides you with safe, reliable electric service.
 One of the most common – and crucial – ways, is referred to as right-of-way clearing (or vegetation management).
 A right-of-way (ROW) refers to a strip of land underneath or around power lines that your electric cooperative has the right and responsibility to maintain and clear.
 Trees must grow at a distance far enough from conductors where they will not cause harm to individuals or disruption to electrical service.
 Specifications can vary, but a general guideline of maintaining a safe distribution ROW is a minimum of 15 feet of clearance on either side of the primary conductors.
 Also, maintaining a cleared right-of-way helps with pole inspections and better visibility of rotten or broken poles that could have otherwise gone undetected.

-The scheduled right-of-way work for 2018 will be lines serviced off five of our substations: Airport, Campbell Hill, Murphysboro, Pyatt and West Carbondale.
-The areas to which it will concern are the Ava, Campbell Hill, Cutler, De Soto, south of Pinckneyville, Vergennes, Elkville, south of Murphysboro, west and north of Carbondale areas.
-If your lines will be effected, you should receive a post card in the mail prior to tree work being done in your area.
+The scheduled right-of-way work for 2022 will be all circuits/lines serviced off five of our substations: Cutler, Campbell Hill, Pyatt, Murphysboro, & West Carbondale substations.
+The areas to which it will concern are the Pinckneyville, Dowell, Cutler, Campbell Hill, Ava, Vergennes, south of Murphysboro, and the west and south side of Carbondale areas.
+If your lines will be affected and your account is active with us, you should receive a post card in the mail or an automated phone call prior to tree work being done in your area.
 Travis Deterding, our Forestry Supervisor, will be happy to answer any questions you may have, or meet you on site, if necessary.

 EECA will be doing herbicide application throughout other locations and substations.